 Blakeney sits on the coast road and in less than 20 minutes the Coasthopper bus will take you to the beautiful town of Wells-next-the-Sea, where at low tide, the sandy beach goes on for miles, and the many colourful beach huts backing on to the pine woods are a delight to see.
 Blakeney is also perfectly placed to access local villages on the Norfolk Coastal Path, with Cley-next-the-Sea to the east, home of the Norfolk Wildlife Trust’s oldest and most famous reserve; to the west – Stiffkey, Wells and Holkham Estate with an impressive stately home, deer park and award-winning expanse of wonderful sandy beach.

 We have two holiday cottages in Blakeney; Mays Cottage is set back from the road at the quieter southern end of the High Street and only a short walk from the quay, shops, pubs and a small supermarket.
-Saltkettle can also be found in a peaceful spot in Blakeney and is a great house for large groups wanting to spend time together in this beautiful part of the North Norfolk Coast.
+Saltkettle can also be found in a peaceful spot and is a great house for large groups wanting to spend time together in this beautiful part of the North Norfolk Coast.